qzhszl/Reporting-delays-a-widely-neglected-impact-factor-in-COVID-19-forecasts/readme.md

 ## **4. SIRD_report_delay_synethic.m**
 Uncover reporting delay with generated synthetic datasets as described in the paper.

-The code generated $k$ SIRD epidemic model datasets with epidemic parameters input and added synthetic reported delays to the obtained times series.
+The code generates $k$ SIRD epidemic model datasets with epidemic parameters input and adds synthetic reported delays to the obtained times series.
 The pdf of synthetic delays obeys the Polya-Aeppli distribution.
-With the generated dataset with delays, the inferred model is executed to recover the generated SIRD model data without delays.
+With the generated dataset with delays, the inferred model proposed in the paper is executed to uncover the delays and recover the generated SIRD model data without delays.

 ### Dependencies
 Matlab (version>=2012a)